-English, Mathematics, Science, Health and Physical Education, Humanities and Social Sciences, The Arts, Technologies and Languages.
+English, Mathematics, Science, Health and Physical Education, Humanities and Social Sciences, The Arts and Technologies.

 The Australian Curriculum describes for educators, parents, learners and others in the wider community what is to be taught and the quality of learning expected of learners as they progress through school.